kshramt/evidence_based_scheduling/README.md

 This is a TODO application, which supports [the evidence based scheduling](https://www.joelonsoftware.com/2007/10/26/evidence-based-scheduling/).

 ![](img/screenshot_v2.jpeg)

-The numbers on the right show 0th, 10th, 33th, 50th, 67th, 90th, and 100th percentiles of the estimated time to complete in hours.
+The numbers shown on the right are the 0th, 10th, 33rd, 50th, 67th, 90th, and 100th percentiles of the estimated completion time in hours.

 ## Usage